zepingyu0512/zepingyu0512.github.io/_pages/about.md

 I am a PhD student at the University of Manchester, supervised by Prof. [Sophia Ananiadou](https://research.manchester.ac.uk/en/persons/sophia.ananiadou).
 Previously, I worked as an NLP researcher at Tencent Technology in Shanghai.
 I received my Bachelor's and Master's degrees from Shanghai Jiao Tong University, supervised by Prof. Gongshen Liu.

+I am actively seeking a Research Scientist position starting in September 2026.
+Please feel free to contact me at **zepingyu@foxmail.com** regarding any suitable openings.

 My research lies in understanding the inner mechanisms of LLMs and multimodal LLMs (MLLMs).
 I believe deeper understanding of these models can inform the design of more robust, controllable, and efficient architectures, and guide practical techniques to improve model performance.
 In particular, I work on:

 **a) Understanding LLMs and MLLMs through mechanistic interpretability**